The term anti inflammatory refers to something that reduces or is against inflammation.

 the likelihood that middle-aged and elderly men will develop erection

-Anti inflammatory drug - anti inflammatory meds for Tendon
+Anti inflammatory drug and meds for tendon

 Injuries